MetPX/sarracenia/doc/sr_sender.1.rst

 -----------------------

-If the server to which the files are being sent is going to be unavailable for a prolonged period, and there is a large number of messages to send to them, then the queue will build up on the broker.
+If the server to which the files are being sent is going to be unavailable for a prolonged period, and there is a large number of messages to send to it, then the queue will build up on the broker.
 As the performance of the entire broker is affected by large queues, one needs to minimize such queues.

-The *-save* and *-restore* options are used get the messages away from the broker when too large a queue will certainly build up.
+The *-save* and *-restore* options are used get the messages away from the broker when a very large a queue will certainly build up.
 The *-save* option copies the messages to a (per instance) disk file (in the same directory that stores state and pid files), as json encoded strings, one per line.
 When a queue is building up::